 Timeline.
-Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see Sample Project Timelines at ojidp.gov/grantees/timelines.html).
+Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" at ojjdp.gov/grantees/timelines.html).

-The timeline should be submitted as a separate attachment, as stipulated in Additional Attachments, page 15.
-On receipt of an award, the timeline maybe revised based on training and technical assistance provided by OJJDP.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 15.
+On receipt of an award, the recipient may revise the timeline, based on training and technical assistance that OJJDP will provide.